 Please tell us about your organization and your signup needs.

 Step Up For Soldiers

-was founded in 2004, by Tom Russell whose goal was to build a wheelchair accessible ramps for two local National Guard Soldiers who had lost their legs during their tours of duty....Moreover, since its inception, the purpose of the organization has expanded to provide funding to soldiers who need financial assistance as well as home modifications, family support and more."
+was founded in 2004, by Tom Russell whose goal was to build a wheelchair accessible ramps for two local National Guard Soldiers who had lost their legs during their tours of duty.
+Since its inception, the purpose of the organization has expanded to provide funding to soldiers who need financial assistance as well as home modifications, family support and more.

-We host various fundraising events throughout the year and are the beneficiaries of a number of events hosted by other local organizations.
-Our events include a "Combat Mud Run", BBQ cook-off, summer concert series and other small, one off events.
+Step Up hosts various fundraising events throughout the year and are the beneficiaries of a number of events hosted by other local organizations.
+Events include a "Combat Mud Run", BBQ cook-off, summer concert series and other small, one-off events.

-Explain how you use SignUp.com to coordinate these volunteers.
+Explain how you use SignUp to coordinate these volunteers.